-Quick take: Air travel increases the risk of dehydration and deep vein thrombosis in the pregnant woman.
+Quick take: Air travel increases the risk of dehydration and deep vein thrombosis in pregnant women.
 Other risks have not been established.

 Air travel entails prolonged immobilization, exposure to reduced atmospheric pressure, to very dry air, and to an increase in cosmic radiations.
-Of these, exposure to ionizing radiations is least likely to be problematic because such exposure does not involve large radiation dose levels (see X ray #1221) (6).
+Of these, exposure to ionizing radiation #1221 may not involve sufficiently large radiation dose levels (6).
 Some commentators were not convinced that air travel does not pose a radiation risk for pregnancy (7,8).
 Flying through solar particle events can entail exposure to additional radiation (25).
-A 2008 Canadian study estimated that the dose to the fetus would exceed a recommended fetal dose limit of 1 mSv after 10 round trips on commercial flights between Toronto and Frankfurt (17).
+It was estimated that the dose to the fetus would exceed a recommended fetal dose limit of 1 mSv after 10 round trips on commercial flights between Toronto and Frankfurt (17).
 For details on how individual patients can estimate their radiation exposure during air travel, see ref 13.
 The Federal Aviation Administration offers a calculator for estimating radiation doses for specific flights (26) and a discussion of workplans for pregnant crew members (31).